-- 24. This demonstrates the improvements resulting from complaints and shows that complaints can help to improve our services.
-It also helps ensure transparency in our complaints handling service and will help to show our customers that we value their complaints. - 25.
-We provide an annual complaints performance report for consideration by the Grampian Valuation Joint Board.
-The annual report is available via our website in line with SPSO requirements, and provide this to the SPSO on request.
-This summarises and builds on any quarterly reports we have produced about our services.
-It includes: - performance statistics, in line with the complaints performance indicators published by the SPSO; and - complaint trends and the actions that have been or will be taken to improve services as a result. - 26.
-These reports must be easily accessible to members of the public and available in alternative formats as requested.
+- 26. We publish on a quarterly basis information on complaints outcomes and actions taken to improve services. - 27.
+This demonstrates the improvements resulting from complaints and shows that complaints can help to improve our services.
+It also helps ensure transparency in our complaints handling service and will help to show our customers that we value their complaints. - 28.
+We will publish an annual complaints performance report on our website in line with SPSO requirements, and provide this to the SPSO on request.
+This summarises and builds on the quarterly reports we have produced about our services.
+It includes: - performance statistics, in line with the complaints performance indicators published by the SPSO; and